 Deb Hauser of Advocates for Youth Deb Hauser has been with Advocates for Youth for 28 years, first as Director of the Support Center for School-based Health Care, then as Executive Vice President.
 In January 2012, Deb became the organization’s fourth President and Executive Director, representing Advocates with the media, funders and colleague organizations and speaking nationally and internationally about young people’s rights to honest sexual health information, confidential sexual health services and equitable social and economic opportunities.
 She has been at the center of numerous innovations in the field of adolescent sexual health, including: co-founding the Future of Sex Education-an initiative producing the first-ever National Sexuality Education Standards; designing an innovative HIV/AIDS prevention and testing-to-treatment program on Historically Black Colleges and Universities; expanding the Great American Condom Campaign into a ground-breaking effort to normalize condom use on more than 1,000 college campuses across the U.S.; and helping to build the infrastructure of the LGBT youth movement in the Global South.
 Deb is committed to a cascading style of leadership that promotes youth activists as change agents and leaders in the field.

-WestWind Foundation: James, you have been very involved in Women’s Reproductive Health and Rights organizations over the past 20 years.
-How did you enter into this field of work?
+WestWind Foundation: Deb, you have been very involved in Women’s Reproductive Health and Rights organizations over the past 30 years.
 Why is it personally important to you?

 WWF: Why is it so important to build youth leaders?
 What can they contribute that others can’t?
 Can you give an example of an outstanding youth leader in the last year and what he/she accomplished?